robertpuccinelli/robertpuccinelli.github.io/_posts/2022-08-08-home-electronics-lab.markdown

 {% include figure image_path="/assets/images/posts/home_lab/220808_Lab.jpg" caption="Home electronics lab with a few extras." %}
 # Introduction

 So, you got a taste of electronics and have been thinking about building your own at-home lab?
 I started building my lab around 2017 and have some good news for you.
 It's actually not that bad and you don't need a ton of space.
-For a couple of years, it lived in my 150 sq ft room, before it was moved to a garage, followed by my 550 sq ft studio.
-Everything useful can comfortably fit on a 2'x5' bench if you give it a shelf.
+For a couple of years, my lab lived in my 150 sq ft room, before it was moved to a garage, followed by my 550 sq ft studio.
+Everything useful can comfortably fit on a 2.5'x5' bench if you give it a shelf.
 The budget also isn't outrageous if you forgo status in favor of utility and buy what you need over time.
-Below are my hardware recommendations along with some commentary about it's usefulness.
+Below are my hardware recommendations along with some commentary about its usefulness.
 Not all of my equipment is listed here, but these things should take care of 95% of the PCB assembly and circuit testing jobs you'll want to take on.

 # Essentials